 Dr William Tan personifies both passion and compassion.
 He contracted polio at the age of two and is paralysed from the waist down.
 Notwithstanding his disability, he has shown outstanding strength in overcoming adversities.
 From a kindergarten drop-out, he topped Selegie Primary School and went to Singapore’s Premier School, Raffles Institution on a Ministry of Education Scholarship for his Secondary and Junior College education.
 The National University of Singapore Alumnus who majored in Life Sciences joined the Civil Service after graduation in 1980.
-In pursuit of his dream to become a scientist and medical doctor, he ventured abroad for postgraduate studies in 1989.
+In pursuit of his dream to become a scientist and physician, he ventured abroad for postgraduate studies in 1989.
 Holder of a First Class Honours in Physiology, this Harvard University’s Fulbright Scholar and Oxford University’s Chevening Scholar has also trained at the world-renowned Mayo Clinic in USA.

-Dr Tan is also an accomplished sportsman.
+Sports: Dr Tan is also an accomplished sportsman.
 An Asian-Pacific Games triple gold medalist, he has also competed in many international games including the 1988 Seoul Paralympics, the World Games as well as the Commonwealth Games.
 He holds six endurance marathon world records including the “Fastest time to complete Three marathons in Three Consecutive Days in Three countries”.

-On 6th April 2007, Dr Tan became the first person in the world to accomplish a marathon in a wheelchair in the North Pole in 21 hours and 10 mins despite overwhelming obstacles and extreme conditions of –25 deg C to raise funds for Global Flying Hospitals.
+Marathon: On 6th April 2007, Dr Tan became the first person in the world to accomplish a marathon in a wheelchair in the North Pole in 21 hours and 10 mins despite overwhelming obstacles and extreme conditions of -25 deg C to raise funds for Global Flying Hospitals.

-On 19th December 2007, Dr Tan became the fastest person in the world to complete 7 marathons across 7 continents in 26 days, 17 hours, 43 minutes and 52 seconds to raise funds for international charities on 7 continents (including the National University of Singapore (NUS)’s Endowed Professorship in Paediatric Oncology).
+Fastest: On 19th December 2007, Dr Tan became the fastest person in the world to complete 7 marathons across 7 continents in 26 days, 17 hours, 43 minutes and 52 seconds to raise funds for international charities on 7 continents (including the National University of Singapore (NUS)’s Endowed Professorship in Paediatric Oncology).
 His amazing race took him to Antarctica, Chile, Egypt, Thailand, Japan, Kenya, Italy, England, New Zealand, and USA between November and December 2007.

-He has also received widespread national and international recognition including the highest youth accolade, the Singapore Youth Award in 1995; Outstanding Young Persons of Singapore Award in 1996; the Outstanding Young Persons of the World Award (Humanitarian/ Voluntary Leadership) given by the Junior Chamber International, USA in 1997; the Commonwealth Youth Award for Excellence in Youth Work in 1998; the ASEAN Youth Award and the Public Service Medal in 2000.
-The TAN TOCK SENG HOSPITAL established in 1996 the Dr William Tan Scholarship in Rehabilitation Medicine (the first named scholarship in 151 years history of the Hospital) 'to recognise his altruistic efforts in championing the cause of the disabled'.
+Recognition: He had also received widespread national and international recognition including the highest youth accolade, the Singapore Youth Award in 1995; Outstanding Young Persons of Singapore Award in 1996; the Outstanding Young Persons of the World Award (Humanitarian/ Voluntary Leadership) given by the Junior Chamber International, USA in 1997; the Commonwealth Youth Award for Excellence in Youth Work in 1998; the ASEAN Youth Award and the Public Service Medal in 2000.
+The TAN TOCK SENG HOSPITAL established in 1996 the Dr William Tan Scholarship in Rehabilitation Medicine (first named scholarship in 151 years history of the Hospital) "to recognise his altruistic efforts in championing the cause of the disabled".
 In 2003, he was honoured with the Reader's Digest Inspiring Asian Award which “recognize deserving individuals who must be able to demonstrate that they have made a difference or are making a difference and are encouraging others to do so”.
 For his relentless contributions to his alma mater and the community, he had been awarded the Distinguished Science Alumni Award, the Distinguished Alumni Award both of which by the National University of Singapore (2005); the Nanyang Technological University (2009); the University of Auckland (2014); and the University of Newcastle’s 2015 Alumni Award for Exceptional Community Service.
 In 2007, he was bestowed the prestigious Special Recognition Award and the Singapore National Day’s Public Service Star Award.
 In 2008, he was conferred the Singapore Disability Sports Council’s Sportsman of the Year and the FORTIS’ HERO Award.
 In 2010, he was named the second most trusted person in Singapore after the then Chief Justice of the Supreme Court.

-He is unstoppable.
+Cancer: He is unstoppable.
 Diagnosed with Stage 4 (end-stage) leukemia in April 2009, he has turned ADVERSITIES into OPPORTUNITIES.
 His CANCER has become his CAUSE.
 During his 6 months of toxic chemotherapy followed by bone marrow transplant, he championed for needy cancer patients who cannot afford the high cost of cancer treatment in Singapore.

-On 29 March 2014, together with NUS’ students and Staff, Alumni and NUS Deputy President, Professor Tan Eng Chye, he handcycled for 85 km in the RESILIENCE RUN to celebrate NUS’ Faculties of Arts and Social Sciences, Dentistry and Science’s 85th Anniversary and to raise money for the ENABLE Fund which supports NUS’ physically challenged students.
+Cycle: On 29 March 2014, together with NUS’ students and Staff, Alumni and NUS Deputy President, Professor Tan Eng Chye, he handcycled for 85 km in the RESILIENCE RUN to celebrate NUS’ Faculties of Arts and Social Sciences, Dentistry and Science’s 85th Anniversary and to raise money for the ENABLE Fund which supports NUS’ physically challenged students.

 To celebrate Singapore’s 50th Anniversary of Independence (SG50), he handcycled and ferried children in his chariot carrier for 50 hours continuously at Temasek Junior College to raise $50,000 to support the Straits Times’ School Pocket Fund and an orphanage in Thailand on 28th August 2015.